Afghanistan

 HI is a strong actor in promoting and advocating for the rights of survivors of landmines and other people with disabilities as a whole and provides technical support to key stakeholders, contributing to a better acceptance and integration of them in society and enhancing their access to medical and other basic services.

-HI has activities on mine risk dducation, provides rehabilitation services and supports local health facilities.
+HI has activities on mine risk education, provides rehabilitation services and supports local health facilities.
 HI assists in improving the quality of rehabilitation service by developing a curriculum and training courses for physical therapy professionals based on recognized international standards.
 Finally, HI also provides community-based psychosocial support (PSS) and emergency home-based rehabilitation services in key districts.

 Latest stories